likaer6/assignment1/README.md

 Which is most popula pub in Yerevan?
 - Calumet

+## Willingness to spend at the pub
+What are most people willing to spend at the pub?
+- ֏5,000/$12

+## Most frequent age
+What is age that was given most of the times?
+- 18

 #### list of columns

 * Income - Your Approximate Monthly Income (in Armenian Dram)